ReEnvision-AI/agent-grid/macos/AgentGridMenuApp/README.md

 - Add the `App Sandbox` entitlement only after deciding on runtime requirements.

 The Swift files include TODOs for future work (e.g., wiring Keychain storage) and provide placeholder Combine publishers to feed the UI.

+## Menu Bar Only Setup
+- In the app target's Info "Custom macOS Application Property" add `Application is agent (UIElement)` (key `LSUIElement`) and set it to `YES` so the app stays in the menu bar without a dock icon.